openshift/enhancements/enhancements/installer/feature-sets.md

       SSHKey is the public Secure Shell (SSH) key to provide access to instances.
 ```

-`explain` should handle feature gated fields appropriately, either by skipping them (not printing them) or clearly marking
+`explain` should handle feature-gated fields appropriately, either by skipping them (not printing them) or clearly marking
 them as gated features.

 ### Risks and Mitigations